BY PASTOR T.O. BANSO

 Money is both a problem to man and a solution.
 Money has been used to solve numerous problems and has equally created a myriad of problems in human societies.
-I once heard somebody say when money speaks truth is silent!
-Unfortunately, this is the reality today in many lives and is responsible for the monumental decay and frightening poverty in many societies.
+I once heard somebody say when money speaks the truth is silent!
+Unfortunately, this is the reality today in many lives.
+They are corrupt.
+Corruption is responsible for the monumental decay and frightening poverty in many societies.
 What a sad commentary!
 Men have mortgaged their consciences for the sake of money and the church is not exempted from this evil.

 In Luke 16:14, Jesus described the Pharisees as “lovers of money” (NKJV).
 Our spirituality is, in a way, actually reflected in our attitude to money and many have failed God’s money test.
-The Psalmist prays, “Give me an eagerness for your decrees; do not inflict me with love for money!”
+The Psalmist prays, “Give me an eagerness for your laws rather than a love for money!”
 (Psalm 119:36 NLT).
-The Living Bible: Paraphrased renders the same verse thus: “Help me to prefer obedience to making money!”
+The Living Bible renders the same verse thus: “Help me to prefer obedience to making money!”

-Did you see that phrase: godliness with contentment is great gain?
-Lack of contentment will open you to the love of money.
-Hebrews 13:5 warns: “Stay away from the love of money; be satisfied with what you have.
+Did you see the phrase “godliness with contentment is great gain”?
+A lack of contentment will open you to the love of money.
+Hebrews 13:5 warns: “Don’t love money; be satisfied with what you have.
 For God has said, ‘I will never fail you.
-I will never forsake you’” (NLT).
-God has promised not to fail to provide for you but if you desire more than what He is giving you, you’ll become a victim of love of money.
+I will never abandon you’” (NLT).
+God has promised not to fail to provide for you but if you desire more than what He wants to give you or has given you, you’ll become a victim of the love of money.

 Money is not the root of all evil!